Nigmaio/devsecops-demo-app/README.md

 3. Run the container:
    docker run hello-app

-   You should see: "Congratulations, you ran your first container"
+   You should see: "Congratulations!!!
+You ran your first container."

 4. Inspect the running container (bonus — try before it exits): docker ps